A Shopify landing page is created specifically for the goods or services that you want to highlight most in your marketing campaign.

 Explaining On Your Product

-Your Shopify landing page needs to be very precise and attention-grabbing but also explanatory and perfectly clear as well.
+Your Shopify landing page needs to be precise, attention-grabbing, explanatory, and perfectly clear.

 For that, you need to explain your product in length.